An Uncommon Sunset

 When Dances With Wolves came out in November 1990, audiences throughout the country cheered as Kevin Costner and his Lakota friends killed U.S. soldiers in one of the final scenes of the film.
 The Lakota in this film were decent (perhaps noble?), and the soldiers had been as contemptible as any character could be.
 More than that, the soldiers were emissaries of an aggressive nation bent on taking everything Costner’s Lakota friends had.
 Nothing could have been more obvious than our loyalties at that point in the film.
 Of course we rooted for the Indians!

 Two months later, American troops attacked Iraqi forces that had taken Kuwait, and Americans cheered as bombing attacks appeared on CNN just about all day every day for some time.
 Iraqi treatment of the Kuwaitis had been cruel and Saddam Hussein posed a threat to world peace comparable to that the great Hitler (as some would have it anyway).
 Nothing could have been more obvious than our loyalties at that point in history.
 Of course we rooted for the American forces!

 The transition always appeared to me rather seamless.
 It was a very disheartening moment, an indication of just how powerless the left wing critique of American imperialism had been.
-Seeing audiences cheer on the Indians in Dances With Wolves, it seemed as if for once, the American public had gotten the message, at least one some level, and then it went right out and repeated all the same mistakes over again.
+Seeing audiences cheer on the Indians in Dances With Wolves, it seemed as if for once, the American public had gotten the message, at least one some level, and then they went right out and repeated all the same mistakes over again.
 Just as sensationalist accounts of Indian atrocities had once fueled military aggression against them, lurid stories of Iraqi conduct fueled support for military action in the Gulf War.
 And once again, America expanded its military presence in the world, to what end, we are still learning.

 There are differences between these stories of course, and we could haggle over the details, but I’m not particularly interested in debating the Gulf War here.
 What concerns me is the question of which difference made the distinction matter?
 I can’t help but think that difference was time.